Japan Children’s Home Internship Program

 JCHIP sends UC Davis students to various parts of Japan to participate in the operation of children’s homes as ambassadors of international, cultural, and educational exchange.
 The homes are not quite orphanages, and not quite group homes (there is no English equivalent)—they are institutions where children who cannot be cared for by their parents or relatives are given preparation for productive and successful lives.
 Together with the Japanese staff and native college-student interns, UC Davis interns will share in the lives of school-age youngsters, doing chores, playing games, and overseeing activities.
 As an intern from overseas, it is important for the UC Davis student to be a model international representative and help open the children's eyes to the rest of the world.

-Homes are located in: Kumamoto, Kyoto, Saitama, Tokyo, Fukushima, Aichi, Yokohama, and Aomori.
+Homes are located in: Kumamoto, Kyoto, Tokyo, Fukushima, Aichi, Akita, and Aomori.

 When is the internship?